kikugie/stackable-shulkers-fix/README.md

 - Categories: `shulkerfix`, `bugfix`, `intrusive`
 - Since: `1.5`

+### Legacy shulker item merging
+Reintroduces the logic for merging shulker box items before 1.20.5.
+The implementation allows partial item merging *(normally the game doesn't merge item stacks if the total amount is more than the max size)* and resets the entity age, allowing faster merging.
+*(Both were bugs in Carpet, but no one complained, so now we're reintroducing the bugs huh)*

+- Name: `legacyShulkerItemMerging`
+- Type: `boolean`
+- Default: `false`
+- Categories: `shulkerfix`, `experimental`
+- Since: `1.6`

 ### Hopper collection
 Makes hoppers pick up one shulker at a time from an entity stack.
 Note that this has a risk of breaking contraptions.